ScriptJayT/Articles/The Electron Saga/Elec-3.md

 I had made some helper functions and saved them in the files */front/logic/fn/dev.js* and */front/logic/fn/dom.js*.

 `$D()`
 : Is a function that fires the passed through function only when the app is in development.
+It uses the `is_dev` variable we bridged over before.

 `$S()`
-: An abbriviation for querySelector
+: An abbreviation for querySelector

 `$SA()`
-: An abbriviation for querySelectorAll
+: An abbreviation for querySelectorAll

 ### page_loader class